PyEnSight/ANSYS Omniverse Interface#

 can be loaded into

-the USD data in Omniverse, reflecting any recent changes in the EnSight scene.
+may be used to update the USD data in Omniverse, reflecting any recent changes in

 Starting with 2025 R1, one can also access Omniverse via an EnSight user-defined tool: